 A significant contributing factor to risky behavior is alcohol.
-According to the 2014 National Survey on Drug Use and Health (National Institute on Alcohol Abuse and Alcoholism (NIAAA), 88% of people ages 18 or older reported that they drank alcohol at some point in their lifetime; 71% reported that they drank in the past year; and 57% reported drinking in the past month.34 Additionally, 6.7% reported that they engaged in heavy drinking in the past month.
+According to the 2014 National Survey on Drug Use and Health (National Institute on Alcohol Abuse and Alcoholism (NIAAA), 88% of people ages 18 or older reported that they drank alcohol at some point in their lifetime; 71% reported that they drank in the past year; and 57% reported drinking in the past month.
 Heavy drinking is defined as drinking five or more drinks on the same occasion on each of five or more days in the past 30 days.
-Nearly 88,000 people (approximately 62,000 men and 26,000 women) die from alcoholrelated causes annually, making it the fourth leading preventable cause of death in the United States.
+Nearly 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making it the fourth leading preventable cause of death in the United States.
 In 2014, alcohol-impaired driving fatalities accounted for 9,967 deaths (31% of overall driving fatalities).